Liuzhe30/EMO/README.md

 # EMO
-Predicting the effect of mutations on gene expression using deep learning
+Predicting the effect of non-coding mutations on quantitative gene expression using deep learning